MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 - No `+=`
 - No postfix nor suffix `++`
 - No `static`, `const`, nor `inline` keywords
-- Type declaration is the other way around, so that the user can always keep reading from left-to-right
+- No worrying about whether the type declaration is left-to-right or right-to-left, since pointers aren't a thing for the modder

 Compared to Lua: